 Environment

-Water Softeners Require Salt?
+Do Water Softeners Require Salt?

-Salt Levels are Visibly Low
+1. Salt Levels are Visibly Low

 Best Brands

-Morton
+✓ Morton

-Diamond Crystal
+✓ Diamond Crystal

-Nature’s Own
+✓ Nature’s Own

-Windsor Salt
+✓ Windsor Salt

 How To Add Salt

-Although this step depends on the tank size, you usually need to add two bags of 20 kilograms which fills the tank to half full.
-Once done, you need to manually regenerate the device, which can differ between models.
-There should be a regenerate button somewhere on the control panel where you can press and hold it until the regeneration starts.
+Once done, manually regenerate the device.
+This process can differ between models.
+There should be a regenerate button somewhere on the control panel, which you can press and hold until the regeneration cycle starts.

 - If the water contains iron, it might damage the resin bed.
 In that case, you should buy an Iron-Out material to clean the system.